CorfuDB/CorfuDB/test/src/test/erlang/README.md

 # 3. Running CorfuDB in QuickCheck testing mode

-Run a single CorfuDB server process using:
+We usually start a single CorfuDB server process using the `bin/corfu_server` script.
 However, to run QuickCheck, we need to start the server via the Clojure CLI shell.
 Please add the following text to the file `/tmp/start-corfu-server-with-quickcheck`: